Parent and Child Care Provider Experiences During COVID-19

 Impact of COVID-19 on Child Care Programming and Practices*

 The COVID-19 pandemic created new challenges and exacerbated existing ones in the child care sector.
-Providers had to quickly adapt to new public health and child care licensing guidelines all while trying to keep themselves, their staff, and children safe.
-Through our research partnership with the University of Chicago, we interviewed 76 licensed child care providers in Illinois during the first year of the pandemic to learn about their experiences managing their programs amid change and uncertainty.
+This report discusses child care program directors’ and owners’ experiences with implementing special health and safety regulations during the pandemic.
+Data comes from interviews with 76 licensed child care program directors and owners in two regions of Illinois during the first year of the pandemic to learn about their experiences managing their programs amid change and uncertainty.

 *This research was conducted as part of a larger project called “Policy Reform to Advance Equity in Illinois’s Child Care Subsidy Program” and was funded by the Robert Wood Johnson Foundation.
 Julia R. Henly, Professor, University of Chicago, was PI and David Alexander, Director of Research, Illinois Action for Children, was Co-PI for the project.